 The Music Room

-Through trial and instinct, I created and produced 95 songs, each one a lesson, a stepping stone.
+Through trial and instinct, I created and produced 95 songs over a little more than a decade, each one a lesson, a small stepping stone.
 Then came the 96th—the moment where everything I had learned converged.

 When in the Course of Human Events